lingnand/lynnard.github.io/source/_posts/2013-11-05-building-a-vim-like-xmonad-prompt-task-groups-topical-workspaces-float-styles-and-more.markdown

     [jump to discussion](#wallpaper)

 OK, enough said.
-I think I might have left out a few features but there are already too much to talk about.
+I think I might have left out a few features but there is already too much to talk about.

 Implementing the missing features
 =================================